jaeseokshin5245/RestaurantRecommendation/README.md

 Program that recommending lunch menu and restaurants nearby Woosong University by refering content based filtering using TMDB 5000 dataset.
 Chose this topic and recommendation system for the project of the machine learning major class
-In therothically, I want to realize this in real code even knew the mathematical principles about this
+In therothically, I want to realize this in real code even knew the mathematical principles about this I choose the this topic for the project of the Machine Learning major subject.
+I already knew the mathematical principle of the content based system but I wanted to realize this one.
+We don't use them anymore but it is well-known topic, lots of references and examples, and for a try with original topic rather than the moive datasets.
+If possible, I want to develop with user input reflected and consisting algorithm.

 ### ⏲️ 개발 기간 / Develop Period
  2023-09-12 ~ 2023-12-07 (약 3개월 / nearly 3 months)